Understanding the Reference Year

 Term 1

-· Use the Reference Year the student is in to convert the raw score to a stanine
+· Use the Reference Year the student is in to convert the scale score to a stanine

 Term 2 & 3

-· Use the stanines for the Reference Year the student is in, but be aware they have done more learning than if they were in Term 1 so the stanines will look inflated
+· Use the stanines for the Reference Year the student is in, but be aware they are Term 1 stanines therefore students are 1 or 2 terms behind average progress benchmarks.
+The stanines will be inflated

 Term 4

 · Use the stanine from the following Reference Year – i.e. if a student is in Yr 7 Term 4 use Year 8 stanines.
 The Term 1 stanine of the following year is much closer to Term 4 achievement.
-Be aware their stanines may look as if they’ve dropped because they still have 3 months of living and learning to experience to be a direct comparison
+Be aware their stanines may look as if they’ve dropped as this is not a direct comparison.